orestropi/a3-Experiment/README.md

 Link to website, hosted on glitch: https://a3experiment.glitch.me/

 Description: This was a appliction using d3.js and html in the front-end and node.js, express.js, and mongoose in the back-end.
+We ...(add front-end stuff).
+After the data is sent to the server using a POST request we parsed the data and put it in a mongoDB server.
+Then we used their db tools to convert it into a csv file that allowed to analyze the results using the bootstrapped log2 error distribution used by Cleveland and McGill.
+As well as a graph with normal error.

 Experiment Results In Order of Performance
 ===